couchbase/cbft/DESIGN.md

 If a bucket is deleted, any full-text indexes based on that bucket should be also automatically deleted.

-There whould be user visible UI warnings on these "cascading deletes" of cbft indexes.
+There should be user visible UI warnings on these "cascading deletes" of cbft indexes.

-(Perhaps ns-server invokes a synchronous command to unregister / delete cbft indexes?)
+## BUCKETDA - Bucket Deletion & Index Aliases

 (What about cascade delete (or listing) of index aliases that (transitively) point to an index (or to a bucket datasource)?)